See a video about the Sheriff's Office Animal Farm produced by Monroe County Television (MCTV)

 Recently, the Sheriff's Office Children's Animal Park welcomed three more African Spurred Tortoises, bringing the total count of the tortoises at the farm to four.
 Two of the recent additions came from Colorado where they were found inside a home raided in a drug operation.
 Local veterinarian Doug Mader, who volunteers his services at the farm, heard about the reptiles and suggested they be sent to the Keys to the Animal Farm.The two Colorado tortoises have been named Sherman (for the World War Two tank he resembles) and Colonel because he took an immediate liking to Colonel Rick Ramsay, second in command of the Sheriff's Office.
 The third new tortoise, named Melanie, came from a woman on Sugarloaf Key.

 The farm is supported largely by donations from visitors to the park.
+Farmer Jeanne and her animals are present at many community events around Key West and in Monroe County.
 Many children visit on field trips, and we also get other types of groups as well.The Monroe County Sheriff's Office Children's Animal Park is open the second and fourth Sunday of each month from 1 to 3 p.m.
 Groups may tour by appointment.
 For more information, call (305)293-7300